nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210524 Day63
+Added some basic OAuth2 functionality to one of my PokemonPC API endpoints.
+Also did a deep dive into JSON web tokens (JWT)
+Tomorrow, will complete the OAuth2 authentication implementation and add JWT authorization

 ### 20210521 Day62
 Built the basic apis endpoints to Store, Check and Release Pokemon in a PokemonPC.
 Got annoyed because I had to add data every time the server restarted
 So I decided to attach an sqlite db just to preserve the data.